Diksha07112000/Destroy-The-World/README.md

 # Destroy-The-World
-i want to build an app that will effectively destroy the world
+I want to build an app that will effectively destroy the world..

+### This is a heading!